TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 Emacs is available on every plateform.
 Get it with your package manager, for example, by running `dnf install -y emacs-nox`.
 This is the lightweight terminal version;
 `nox` means no X, which used to be a display server name.
-Later, we'll use the full version for multimedias.
+Later, we'll use the graphical version for multimedias.

 ### Start